-This guide will take you through designing your questionnaire quickly and easily.
-You can either choose a template or start from scratch and edit the settings to suit your needs.
-We'll discuss here a handful of settings but for a thorough treatment of all Design settings, read our detailed guide.
+Design your questionnaire quickly and easily.
+You can either choose a template or start from scratch and edit the settings that suit your needs.

 Select a ready-made template to give your questionnaire a professional look.
 Scroll through the selection to pick your favorite.